codetracker-learning/TEMPLATE-react-2021/README.md

 **NOTES:**
 - Changes you make to the project will make the browser reload on save...no more hard refresh unless something goes wrong.
-- You will no longer be using the `hs -o` command.
-To start your server, you will run `npm start`

 ## Other Important Tidbits
 ### React Dev Tools